freayd/pimp-my-tracks/README.md

         -c, --[no-]connect               Connect segments (filenames determine the order) -r, --[no-]remove-close          Remove close points (usefull when lot of very close points are recorded during breaks)
         -s, --[no-]simplify              Simplify the track (remove points that have the smallest effect on the overall shape)
-        -o, --[no-]open                  Open the pimped file with default application -p, --[no-]profile               Draw a profile
+        -o, --[no-]open                  Open the pimped file with default application (also open the profile if generated) -p, --[no-]profile               Draw a profile
         -h, --help                       Print this message and exit -v, --[no-]verbose               Run verbosely